 The reader of the article uses the headings too, and as they read down the page it is easier to see sections that are split with headings.

 Articles should always start with a heading 1 – or a <h1> tag to HTML enthusiasts.

 The h1 must contain a good description of the page content using a key phrase chosen by the author – this is really important for search engine optimisation.

-Then, there may be an introductory paragraph, letting the user know what the article will tell them.
+Then, there may be an introductory paragraph that tells the user know what the article is about.

-After that, a heading 2 (<h2> tag or heading 2) that describes the next few paragraphs of text.
+After that, a heading 2 (<h2> tag or heading 2) describes the next few paragraphs of text.

-That text might even then be divided using a heading 3 and sub-sectioned with a heading 4, depending on the content.
+Depending on the amount of content, text can be divided using a heading 3 and sub-sectioned with a heading 4.

-When updating WordPress it would be useful for you to know how to create headings.
-Read on.
+When updating WordPress it would be useful for you to know how to create headings, so read on.

 How to set headings and paragraphs in WordPress